 “I hear from farm families from all over the country.
 This is a key concern.
 The costs of care can create liquidation of assets.
 Too many farmers have seen this happen to fellow farmers and they want to make sure the land stays in the family.
 For many, Long-Term Care insurance will protect their farm and other assets and plans are very affordable if they plan early when their health is better.”Matt McCann, a nationally recognized expert in Long-Term Care Planning.

 One of the biggest threats to a family legacy is catastrophic end-of-life costs.
 Cost of care can vary depending on where in the country a person lives.
 Most Long-Term Care is not in nursing homes although nursing homes are the most expensive.
-LTC policies will pay for care in all settings including one’s own home.
+Long-Term Care Insurance policies will pay for care in all settings including one’s own home.

-For example, in Iowa, an average skilled nursing home will run about $6100 a month according to the annual Genworth Financial survey.
-Monthly care at home averages about $4300 a month with assisted living facilities running around $3600.
+For example, in Iowa, an average skilled nursing home will run about $80,077 a year according to the LTC NEWS cost of care calculator (click here to view costs in your state).
+Monthly care at home averages about $4800 a month with base assisted living facilities running around $4000.
 However, costs in Ohio will be more.
 A Long-Term Care specialist can discuss the cost of care in your area.

 The issue of the burden on the family is another consideration.
 Without Long-Term Care insurance, a spouse or daughter may become the primary caregiver, at least at first.
 Spouses who are the default primary caregiver for a partner often see a decline in their own health.
 Daughters or daughters-in-law have their own families and responsibilities.
 In some cases, they may not even live close by.